nesi/perf-training/_lessons/python-scatter/04a-multiprocessing.md

 ## Exercises

-We've created a version of `scatter.py` which takes `-nproc`, the number of processes, as command line argument.
+We've created a version of `scatter.py` which takes `-nproc`, the number of processes, as a command line argument.
 In this version, the computation of the field values takes place in function
 ```python
 def  computeField(k):
 	...